New Car Price Terms You Need to Know

 Out-the-Door Price

-The out-the-door price is one of the most important new car price terms you will want to know.
-The out-the-door price is your bottom line when acquiring a new vehicle, truck, or SUV.
+The out-the-door price is one of the most important new car price terms you want to know.
+When acquiring a new vehicle, truck, or SUV, the out-the-door price is your bottom line.

 This is the total amount you will pay for your new automobile in cash.
-That is, it covers tax, title, license, and any additional fees incurred from the dealership.
+It covers tax, title, license, and any additional fees incurred by the dealership.

-Once you have your “out-the-door” price, you can decide how much cash down you would like to put towards the vehicle.
+Once you have your “out-the-door” price, you can decide how large of down payment you want to put towards the vehicle.
 I recommend putting at least 15-20% down when purchasing a new or used car.

-Take your “out-the-door” price, subtract your cash down, and that will give you the amount you will finance.
+Take your “out-the-door” price, subtract your cash down, and you will have the amount you will finance.

 Is the out-the-door price negotiable?